Replacement Filters

 • The rate at which the chemical is being evaporated and the concentration of chemical vapors within the enclosure will likewise impact the efficiency with the higher evaporation and concentration having a negative impact on efficiency.

-• Where very highly toxic substances are in use.
+• Highly toxic substances are in use.

-• Where unknown reactions are carried out.
+• Unknown reactions are carried out.

 WARNING